paulmmay/blog.paulmay.org/_posts/2012-06-01-persuasive-rehabilitation.md

 I was asked to support MSKCC's Design and Innovation Group by conducting user experience research into stem cell transplantation.
 In particular, I would uncover insights that could inform the design of new technologies to support patients rehabilitating after stem cell transplantation.

-### UX Research Planning

-I developed a detailed research plan describing primary and secondary research questions, described all key methods - and crucially - described how I would protect patient and stakeholder confidentiality throughout the process.
-This research plan was approved via internal MSKCC processes, which allowed me to begin my research.

-Research questions included:

-* <strong>Patient Need:</strong> What is a stem cell transplant and why would one be required?
-* Why is a period of rehabilitation required?
-* What is the patient's experience of rehabilitation?
-* How does MSKCC support patients throughout rehabilitation?
-* What aspects of the rehabilitation process could be improved upon and what would the impact of these improvements be?

 ### UX Research Process

 UX Research Phases: